KacperUrban/Softmax-regression/README.md

 * Pandas

 ## Status
-The project is in progress
+The project has been completed